M1-QuantumLab/MeasurementEventManager/docs/userguide/measurements/definitions.rst

 .. note::

-   Although the user is not required to directly interact with MeasurementParams objects at any point, it is helpful to understand their behaviour as they provide constraints on the components of a measurement definition.
+   Although the user is not required to directly interact with Measurement objects at any point, it is helpful to understand their behaviour as they provide constraints on the components of a measurement definition.

-A measurement definition is constructured from a dict or Python mapping, with several top-level keys corresponding to attributes of the resulting MeasurementParams object.
+A measurement definition is constructured from a dict or Python mapping, with several top-level keys corresponding to attributes of the resulting Measurement object.
 For user-input-based usage, it is recommended to store the measurement definition in a YAML file, which can be read and parsed by a Guide client.
 For programmatic usage, a ``dict`` or mapping-like object can be used directly.